 - It is independent of hardware and the operating system.
-So, you can write a java program once and run anywhere.
+So, you can write a java program once and run it anywhere.

 JRE (Java Runtime Environment):

 JRE (Java Runtime Environment) also written as Java RTE.
 JRE is a piece of software that is designed to run other software.
 It is used to provide a runtime environment.
 It is the implementation of JVM.
 It physically exists.
 It contains a set of libraries + other files that JVM uses at runtime.
-Though, all JDK versions come bundled with Java Runtime Environment, so you do not need to download and install the JRE separately in your PC.
+Though, all JDK versions come bundled with Java Runtime Environment, so you do not need to download and install the JRE separately on your PC.
 The implementation of JVM is also actively released by other companies besides Sun MicroSystems.